 1 + 1 doesn’t = A Better Deal For Sellers and Buyers1 + 1 doesn’t = A Better Deal For Sellers and Buyers

-It’s almost impossible for a real estate brokerage to make money charging meager commission rates.
-A 6% commission isn’t 6% in the pocket of a single agent, as many think.
+It’s almost impossible for a real estate brokerage to make money charging commission rates.
+As many think, a 6% commission isn’t 6% in the pocket of a single agent.
 That 6% is co-brokered between the listing broker and the agent who works for him.
 The remaining 3% goes to the broker and agent representing the home buyer.

 A 6% commission is a 1.5% commission for four people.
 That doesn’t leave much for anyone when the commission or rebate; is thrown in.
 Often commissions are also 5%, which reduces the net sum further.